Ian Roberts (rugby league): Acting career

 Roberts finished playing professional rugby league in 1998, and began studying at the National Institute of Dramatic Art in Sydney.
 In 2003 he moved to the United States in search of acting opportunities.

 Roberts made a very brief cameo in the 2002 film Star Wars: Episode II – Attack of the Clones as a bartender working in the Outlander Club where Obi-Wan Kenobi and Anakin Skywalker apprehend the bounty hunter Zam Wesell.
 In 2005, Roberts had a brief cameo in the Australian film Little Fish, starring Cate Blanchett and Hugo Weaving, playing an ex-rugby league star.
 He appeared in the 2006 motion picture Superman Returns as Riley, a henchman of Lex Luthor.

-In 2009, Roberts appeared in the Australian television mini-series Underbelly: A Tale of Two Cities, which retells real life events of the drug trade in the New South Wales town of Griffith between 1976–1987.
+In 2009, Roberts appeared in the Australian television mini-series Underbelly: A Tale of Two Cities, which retells real life events of the drug trade in the New South Wales town of Griffith between 1976 and 1987.
 The mini-series is a prequel to the 2008 mini-series Underbelly, which was about Melbourne gangland killings.
 Roberts has a role as a body guard for George Freeman (played by Peter O'Brien).
 The series began airing in NSW on 9 February 2009.
 Also in 2009, he starred in The Cut on ABC1 and had a small role in the film Cedar Boys.
 In 2012 Ian landed his first starring role in the film Saltwater, starring opposite Ronnie Kerr, which is also Ian's first role playing a gay man.

 In 2016 he appeared in Craig Boreham's gay-themed film Teenage Kicks, playing a straight single father.
+In 2021 Roberts appeared in episode 1, series 3 of Mr Inbetween playing small-time arms dealer, Graham.
 In 2022 he appeared in Boreham's followup film Lonesome.